zeppelinfan1/EMERGENT_SIM/README.md

   First, the original "Awareness Lobe".
 Assesses what is currently happening.
 With the subject itself and with surroundings.

+    How does this faciliate long term planning?
+What is the purspose of this?
+Why does it need a model when it is basically static stuff?
+Should it be static or open to interpretation?

   Second, the new "Decision Lobe".
 Long term history taken from the Awareness Lobe and then turning into long-term decision making and planning.

+    How does this factor in long term planning?

 2) Create conditions to promote the adaption of long-term planning.